rithikrn/foamgci/README.md

 `examples/wedge15Ma5/` is a Mach-5, 15-degree wedge oblique shock.
 It exists to show the workflow transferring to a different OpenFOAM output and to more than one output at once.
-Its `controlDict` writes both a `surfaceFieldValue` (area-averaged wall pressure — the primary, reference-anchored QoI, compared to the exact oblique-shock `p2/p1`) and a `fieldMinMax` (`max(p)` — the secondary diagnostic, the same output the forward step used).
-The analysis reads both per grid and reports the contrast: the surface integral is a well-posed GCI target, while the pointwise extremum sits on the post-shock plateau and is flagged non-localized.
+Its `controlDict` writes both a surface-region area-average (`surfaceRegion` in OpenFOAM-4.x; `surfaceFieldValue` in v5.0+) of the ramp wall pressure, the primary, reference-anchored QoI, compared to the exact oblique-shock `p2/p1`, and a `fieldMinMax` (`max(p)`, the secondary diagnostic, the same output the forward step used).
+The analysis reads both per grid and reports the contrast: the surface integral is a better-posed GCI target, while the pointwise extremum sits on the post-shock plateau and is flagged non-localized.
 See **`examples/wedge15Ma5/README.md`**.